troygoode/MembershipStarterKit/README.markdown

 ## Integrate the Views

 1. The starter kit relies on your site having a site master page.
 A default ASP.Net MVC site is generated with a `Site.Master` in the `\Views\Shared` folder.
-If you want to isolate something to the starter kit you could put it in `\Areas\MvcMembership\Views\Shared`.
+If you want to isolate something to the starter kit you could put it in `\Areas\UserAdministration\Views\Shared`.
 2. That master page and any contained views will need to specify their Area when generating links, even views not in an area (so the default master page would requires fixes).
 If the link is not to a page in an area (typical), then an Area of "" (empty string) should be specified.
 For instance, a call to generate a link to the homepage should look like so:
     `Html.ActionLink("Home", "Index", "Home", new {Area = ""}, new {})`
 3. Add a Membership Administration link to your master page:
-    `Html.ActionLink("User Administration", "Index", "UserAdministration", new { Area = "MvcMembership" }, new {})`
+    `Html.ActionLink("User Administration", "Index", "UserAdministration", new { Area = "UserAdministration" }, new {})`